Welcome to The Shooting Star!

 How I like to travel

 First things first, I’m not a backpacker.
 While I carry a backpack for convenience, I like to stay in experiential accommodations (think home-stays), travel impulsively and to places that have seldom been written about, and don’t believe in counting every penny I spend.
-I like to go slow, get under the skin of a place, talk to locals and experiment with the local cuisine (I’m a vegetarian by choice); I’m happy to skip most tourist attractions in a big city.
+I like to go slow, get under the skin of a place, talk to locals and experiment with the local cuisine (I turned vegan in 2015; here’s why); I’m happy to skip most tourist attractions in a big city.
 I mostly travel solo or with a friend; group travel with a fixed itinerary is just not for me.

 I believe that our travel choices have an impact on the places we visit.
 On my part, I prefer public transport, avoid buying mineral water bottles, and try to look for local experiences.

 What I’m up to now

-For 2 years after I quit my job, I used Delhi as a base to find my footing and rekindle my love affair with the mountains.
+For 2 years after I quit my job, I used Delhi as a base to find my footing and rekindle my love affair with the Himalayas.
 Then in August 2013, I gave up my apartment, sold most of my stuff, stored the rest in the boot of a friend’s car, and went location independent.
 The road is my home now.
 I’ve travelled in parts of Africa, Europe, Southeast Asia, the Middle East, Latin America, the Caucasus region and the Indian subcontinent since.

 I wrapped up an epic 6 month trip through Central and North America in March 2015.
-Guatemala, Nicaragua, Honduras, Costa Rica and Panama are the places I slow travelled in, while also catching up with friends and family in New York and California.
+Guatemala, Nicaragua, Honduras, Costa Rica and Panama are the places I slow travelled in, while also catching up with friends and fall colors in New York and California.